hendrik-scholz/node-red-icloud/README.md

 "alarm":"2017-01-01T00:00:00"
 }

+## Configuration

+Logging to a file is turned off by default.
+Open the logging subflow to set a file name and activate logging.

 ## Test

 A SoapUI project can be found in the test folder to send a test request to the service running on your local machine.